siddhantgoel/tornado-sqlalchemy/docs/index.rst

 .. image:: https://badge.fury.io/py/tornado-sqlalchemy.svg
     :target: https://pypi.python.org/pypi/tornado-sqlalchemy

-**tornado-sqlalchemy** is a Python library aimed at simplifying the use of SQLAlchemy_ database toolkit in the context of the tornado_ web framework.
+**tornado-sqlalchemy** is a Python library aimed at providing a set of helpers for using the SQLAlchemy_ database toolkit in tornado_ web applications.

 Installation
 ------------